rcheunger/poodleJump/README.md

-In this project I attempt to create Poodle Jump.
-Poodle Jump is similar to the mobile game application "Doodle Jump" however you can earn real NFTs through playing the game.
+In this project I attempt to create Smol Jump.
+Smol Jump is similar to the mobile game application "Doodle Jump" however you can earn real NFTs through playing the game.

 I created this application through
 -html